koirala8/Boss-Machine/README.md

 ## Project Overview

-In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
+In this project, the program creates an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.

 You'll need to run some terminal commands to get the application started.
 First, open the root project directory in your terminal.
 Run `npm install` to install the dependencies of this project and build the front-end application.
 Once it has finished installing, you can run `npm run start` to begin your server.
 You'll see `Server listening on port 4001` in the terminal.
 The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder.
 If you want to turn this off, simply start your server with the `node server.js` command.
 You can kill either process with the `Ctrl + C` command.